 Hang your textural pom pom wall hanging and you’re done!
 Beautiful.

-Photography: Lisa Tilse for We Are Scout
+Tutorial, photography and styling by Lisa Tilse for We Are Scout.